preciofishbone/OmniaFx/docs/migration/4-0-to-5-0/README.md

 ## Delete Navigation Node

-You are no longer allowed to delete page navigations. they wil be archived together with pages.
+You are no longer allowed to delete page navigation nodes.
+They wil be archived together with pages in new archive functionality.

 If you want to delete link navigation node.